hjespers/teslams/README.md

 	Missing required arguments: u, p

-#visualize.js - Display historical or realtime streaming data in a web browser
+#visualize.js - Display historical or realtime streaming data in a browser using Google Maps and provide an energy/speed graph

 A sample application that uses streaming data collected in MongoDB by the streaming.js app and makes it visible in a browser.